sergi4ua/gta3-adayinlc/README.md

 1. You can buy property by collecting the briefcase pickup

-2. All islands are accesible from the start
+2. All islands are accessible from the start

 # Requirements